How to style a last-minute tablescape, no matter what you are having.

 While hubby was ‘making do’ with what we had in the refrigerator and pantry, I was making do with dishes and serving pieces.

-SSM: What tips do you have to creating a last minute table?
+SSM: What tips do you have to create a last-minute table?

 PP: There are four things I like to consider when it comes to table styling